 Water & Boswellia Serrata (Frankincense) Extract & Centella Asiatica (Gotu Kola) Extract & Camellia Sinensis (Purple Tea) Leaf Extract & Lactobacillus Ferment Lysate & Saccharomyces Lysate

-The process of aging begins the moment we are born.
-The fact that the skin is the most visible organ makes us continuously aware of the aging process.
-The eternal desire of people around the world is to live younger… or at least to look younger.
+Elastiflex IQ is a skin elasticity primer powered by natural actives.
+The process of aging is continuous and unavoidable, and we are hyper-aware of the aging effects on our skin as it is the most visible organ.
+The eternal desire of people around the world is to live younger… or at least to look younger!

 Boswellia Serrata is traditionally known for its spiritual significance as the plant that produces Frankincense.
 The soothing resin derived from Boswellia Serrata has been used since ancient times in Ayurveda as a healing remedy for skin.
 The terpenoid compound, known as boswellic acid, acts by inhibiting the specific enzymes responsible for inflammation and protects the skin against degenerative processes in the extracellular matrix.